 Some companies flaunt that they have a great deal of data for example, facial data, and consider data their assets.
 This trend will gradually fade, because AI is getting increasingly powerful and the amount of data required is decreasing.
 To what extent will SECT evolve?
 Perhaps algorithm developers in the middle and upper layer will no longer be needed.
 Business operators directly submit several dozens graphs (no more than 50) to the system and a model is returned very quickly for the subsequent performance test.
 If the model does not perform well, iterative learning is constantly performed until the model performs well.
 It is no longer true that the three phases of tagging, training, and testing have long intervals.
 Today, the entire iteration process is faster and faster.
 If the iteration speed can be reduced to hours or minutes, it will actually become a human-machine interaction learning system, which will bring about significant changes in the future.

 The O&M officers on the Taobao platform said that more models were produced over the past two months than over the past three years.
 Our own algorithm developers also solve various problems besides attribute recognition.
-For example, before I came to Silicon Valley, some team members wanted to recognize whether a person in a picture is from a back view or frontal view, whether the person is standing or seated, and whether the person is of an Asian or African ethnicity.
+For example, before I came to Silicon Valley, some team members wanted to recognize whether a person in a picture is from a back view or frontal view, and whether the person is standing or seated.
 To do that, we need to quickly generate six judgement models.
 Today, we can generate and publish these models in one or two weeks, with the accuracy, recall rate, and generalization capability meets the requirements.
 In the past, this took about one and a half years.

 Many people in this industry have summarized some limitations of deep learning, including the need for big data and the lack of interpretability.
 I think that we will soon have a new understanding of what a sample is and what interpretability is.
 Last year, we published an article titled "How to make a practical image dataset" in Visual Exploration edited by Songchun Zhu.
 This year we plan to write a follow-up article titled "How to make a practical image dataset (2)," which will focus on our experience and prospects for Few-Shot Learning.
 Stay tuned!